 How Challenging is Neff’s Canyon?

 Neff’s Canyon has two trails to choose from: Neff’s Canyon Trail and Neff’s Canyon Loop.
 One is challenging, one is easier.
+Choose the on that suits your hiking skills.

 Neff’s Canyon Trail